hashicorp/terraform/website/source/docs/commands/taint.html.markdown

 * `-backup=path` - Path to the backup file.
 Defaults to `-state-out` with the ".backup" extension.
 Disabled by setting to "-".

+* `-module=path` - The module path where the resource to taint exists.
+    By default this is the root path.
+Other modules can be specified by a period-separated list.
+Example: "foo" would reference the module "foo" but "foo.bar" would reference the "bar" module in the "foo" module.

 * `-no-color` - Disables output with coloring

 * `-state=path` - Path to read and write the state file to.
 Defaults to "terraform.tfstate".